The sleep training methods that did not work for my baby (and what we did instead)

 Remaining responsive, including contact napping and feeding on demand, allowed me to deeply reconnect with my baby and repair our strong bond with trust and security.
 By following her cues and meeting her needs promptly, I witnessed her contentment and flourishing development.

 Furthermore, this approach allowed me to truly understand and respond to my child's unique rhythms and requirements.
-It reinforced the belief that nurturing her emotional and physical well-being is paramount, and that being attuned to her needs is the foundation of our parent-child relationship.
+It reinforced the belief that nurturing her emotional and physical well-being is paramount, and that being attuned is the foundation of our parent-child relationship.

 Returning to bed-sharing, feeding throughout the night, and rocking my child to sleep